planttheidea/flexor/README.md

 *boolean, defaults to false*

 By default the styles will be added to a style tag using the very fast `insertRule` API for stylesheets.
 The drawback with this is that it is difficult to diagnose style declarations, and sourcemaps do not work (as there is no explicit source).
 By setting `debug` to `true`, the styles will instead be appended as `textContent` to the `style` tag, so that the styles applied are traceable and can be altered in devtools.

+#### fixFlexbugs

+*boolean, defaults to true*

+By default `flexor` will apply additional CSS values to containers and items in specific situations to work around buggy [flexbox implementations on older browsers](https://github.com/philipwalton/flexbugs).
+If you set this option to `false`, it will disable these workarounds.

+**Tip**: These workarounds may result in your own CSS getting overridden in very specific scenarios (example: explicitly declaring a `min-height` on items inside of a `column` flex container).
+Making your own CSS more specific by providing a parent selector should suffice.

 #### prefix